 This post may contain affiliate links.
 Please read our disclosure policy.

 It’s a fresh twist on classic comfort kind of day!
-Slow Cooker Ham and Bean Soup.
+Crock Pot Ham and Bean Soup.
 Whether you have leftover holiday ham in your future or are looking for a hearty, warming dinner that you can enjoy all week and freeze for later, this is the soup for you!

-Two bowls of the world's best slow cooker ham and bean soup
+Two bowls of old fashioned ham and bean soup slow cooker

-Today’s recipe for a healthy slow cooker ham and bean soup is stellar if you have leftover holiday ham (as is this Ham Sweet Potato Frittata), and if you don’t, it works fabulously with store-bought, ready-made ham too.
+• It’s a Great Way to Use Leftover Ham.
+This recipe for a healthy crock pot ham and bean soup is stellar if you have leftover holiday ham, like Crockpot Ham, (as is this Ham Sweet Potato Frittata), and if you don’t, it works fabulously with store-bought, ready-made ham too.

-Two bowls of the best ever crockpot ham and bean soup
+Two bowls of crockpot ham and bean soup with potatoes

-How to Make the Best Slow Cooker Ham and Bean Soup
+How to Make the Best Crock Pot Ham and Bean Soup

 • Ham.
 This could be a meaty ham bone you have left over after a holiday meal, or if you’d like to make it any old night (or if your ham runs out!), you can swap 1 pound of cooked diced or shredded leftover ham.
 Cooked ham is sold already packaged at the grocery store, so look for it in the meat department.